mrc-ide/odin.ui/inst/md/editor.md

 initial(X) <- ...
 ```

-The code here looks like R but is not R.  Not everything will work
+The code here looks like R but is not R.

 ## Validating the code